-The Shibori is a Japanese manual tie and dyeing technique, one of the oldest dyeing techniques to design on fabric.
-Principally use cotton fabric and thread for tying.
+Shibori is a traditional Japanese manual tie and dyeing technique, among the oldest methods for designing on fabric.
+It typically utilizes cotton fabric and thread for tying.

-Keisuke Serizawa is one of the most important textile designers in this field and contribute Mingei movement in Japan.
+Notably, Keisuke Serizawa is one of the prominent textile designers in this field, contributing significantly to the Mingei movement in Japan.

 In our workshop, we have prepared a selection of stencils, and you can choose one that interests you.
 You’ll have the opportunity to practice cutting your name in Japanese characters and create your own stencil.
 Using your stencil, you’ll apply the rice paste onto the fabric.
 After drying, we’ll proceed with the dyeing process.